janripke/harc/README.md

 `harc --help` or `harc <subcommand> --help`

-and a list of available options with descriptions will show up.
+and a list of available options with descriptions will be shown.

 # License
 Released under the [GNU General Public License](LICENSE).